 Who Does Decriminalization Benefit

 Sex workers are a diverse and multifaceted group, encompassing individuals from various backgrounds, experiences, and walks of life.
-To highlight the real stories and experiences behind the call for decriminalization, we invite you to hover over each picture to read personal narratives from sex workers who would be directly affected by decriminalization laws and those that support them.
+To highlight the real stories and experiences behind the call for decriminalization, we invite you to hover over each picture to read personal narratives from sex workers who would be directly affected by decriminalization laws.
 These stories shed light on the complexities, challenges, and aspirations of individuals working in the sex industry, emphasizing the urgent need for policies that prioritize their rights and safety.

 Hover over me or click to read my story